 - D12.
 Report the lowest grade earned for any course that may be transferred for credit: \underline{C} - D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type Credit - D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number 60 Unit type Credit - D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60 - D17.
-Describe other transfer credit policies:
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60

-Please refer to the following web site: http://cms.skidmore.edu/registrar/tcp.cfm
+D17.
+Describe other transfer credit policies: Please refer to the following web site: http://cms.skidmore.edu/registrar/tcp.cfm

-Common Data Set 2010-2011 SKIDMORE COLLEGE E. ACADEMIC OFFERINGS AND POLICIES
+E. ACADEMIC OFFERINGS AND POLICIES

-- E1.
+E1.
 Special study options: Identify those programs available at your institution.
-Refer to the glossary for definitions. - Accelerated program Honors program Cooperative education program Independent study Cross-registration Internships Distance learning Liberal arts/career combination Double major Student-designed major Dual enrollment Study abroad English as a Second Language (ESL) Teacher certification program Exchange student program (domestic) Weekend college External degree program Other (specify):
+Refer to the glossary for definitions.

+- Accelerated program

+- Cooperative education program

+- Cross-registration

+- Distance learning

+- Double major

+- Dual enrollment

+- English as a Second Language (ESL)

+- Exchange student program (domestic)

+- External degree program

+- Other (specify):